javaee/jms-spec/pages/JMS21LongList.md

-# JMS 2.1 Planning Long List
+# JMS Planning Long List

-Improvements to the JMS specification are managed using issues in JIRA.
+Improvements to the JMS specification are managed using the [issue tracker](https://github.com/javaee/jms-spec/issues).
 Here is a classified list of all the open issues.
-Only a subset of these issues will actually make it into JMS 2.1.
-See the actual [JMS 2.1 plan](/jms-spec/pages/JMS21Planning).

 * auto-gen TOC:
 {:toc}